 exhibiting at Works:

 Most exhibitions at Works are presented through our “guest curator” program described below.
 Works also hosts occasional open call exhibitions (usually once a year) and an annual member exhibition that are non-juried.
-Join Works’ e-list and follow Works on Facebook for notices of these and other opportunities.
+Join Works’ e-list and follow Works on Facebook and Instagram for notices of these and other opportunities.

 guest curator/gallery exhibitions:

 performance and music: since its inception, Works/San José has been the performance art venue in the south bay presenting an eclectic array of artists.
 This program includes monthly Well-RED readings presented with Poetry Center San José (pcsj.org), and bi-monthly Flash Fiction Forum (flashfictionforum.com).
-Contact Works about presenting performance art, music, film, theater, spoken word, etc.
+Contact Works about presenting performance art, music, film, spoken word, etc.

 artist development: Works provides educational professional development opportunities for artists at every level of career development, including workshops, lectures, and creative events.
 The exhibition programs at Works/San José are unique professional development opportunities in which artists/curators are assisted and/or mentored through the production of their exhibition.

 Works is supported by individual members and donors, and is funded in part by:

 City of San José Office of Cultural Affairs, a California Arts Council Arts Cultural Organizations General Operating Relief grant, is supported in part by a SVCreates National Endowment for the Arts American Rescue Plan grant, a grant from a generous anonymous source, is supported by SVCreates, in partnership with the County of Santa Clara, by Applied Materials Foundation, and a significant bequest from the Ray Ashley Trust.

 Chopsticks Alley Art – https://www.chopsticksalleyart.org/ at the same location as Works

 1Culture – https://1culturegallery.com/ one block away